chinatown boston

 Dive into the cuisine and sights of Chinatown – here’s why we think it’s not one to be missed!

 Picture the scene.
 You're planning your vacation to Boston.
 You've mapped out all the places you want to see, all the things you want to do, and then it hits you.
 What about Chinatown?
 Understandably, you pause, wondering how you could possibly miss one of Boston's best districts.
 It's okay; we all make mistakes.
 There's still time to fix things.
 And fix them we shall.
 Just sit there, yes, there, and chill out.
 Scroll down and discover the district's delights.
-Here begins our guide of the best things to do in Chinatown, Boston!
+Here begins our guide to the best things to do in Chinatown, Boston!

 Including: